 Contact Our Cooling Tower Experts

-Founded in 1925, Metro Group is proud of our nearly 100 years of building long lasting partnerships with our clients and employees.
-Our trusted compliance programs use the most advanced chemical treatment programs and equipment, reassuring you’ll never have to pay a cooling tower fine!
-For more information about the most advanced treatment equipment on the market and how Metro Group will install it free of charge, visit our NYC Cooling Tower Compliance Overview or email firstname.lastname@example.org.
+Metro Group has been the trusted source for building solutions since 1925.
+Our compliance programs use the most advanced chemical treatment programs and equipment, reassuring you’ll never have to pay a cooling tower fine!
+For more information about the most advanced treatment equipment on the market and how Metro Group will install it free of charge, visit our NYC Cooling Tower Compliance Overview or email email@example.com.